 - the Regulator when complaining to the Regulator.

 That is it – the Minister has quite limited powers to make regulations.
-We expect that the Minister will only publish these regulations towards the end of 2017.
+We expect that the Minister will only publish these regulations during 2019.
 The Information Regulator has already met with the Minister to discuss these regulations.